 - 1. This process of naming roads shall be limited to the eligible owners (or their authorized agents) associated with the proposed road to be named.
 All final subdivision plats shall include road names, if required, and no final subdivision plat containing a road required to be named shall be recorded unless the following requirements have been met: - a.
-All road names shall be approved by the Addressing Coordinator, with final approval from the City of Great Falls or Cascade County governing agencies and shown on the face of the plat.
+All road names shall be approved by the Planning and Community Development Department and shown on the face of the plat.
 Upon plat recordation, the roads are officially named as shown thereon. - b.
-The installation of any road name signs required pursuant to Section 4.02 by the land divider or developer shall be completed as part of an improvement agreement with City of Great Falls or Cascade County. - 2.
+The installation of any road name signs required pursuant to Section 4.02 by the land divider or developer shall be completed as part of an improvement agreement with City of Great Falls. - 2.
 An owner or the owner's designee may contact the Addressing Coordinator prior to plan check submission to determine the viability of proposed names. - 3.
-Proposed road names shall appear on all final subdivision plats when the road is required to be named, as provided in Section 4.02, and the road is completely contained within the land to be divided or adjusted.
-In the event the road to be named is not completely contained within the land to be divided, the road required to be named shall be named as provided in this section by the Addressing Coordinator, with final approval from the City of Great Falls or Cascade County governing agencies.
+Proposed road names shall appear on all final subdivision plats when the road is required to be named, as provided in Section

+4.02, and the road is completely contained within the land to be divided or adjusted.
+In the event the road to be named is not completely contained within the land to be divided, the road required to be named shall be named as provided in this section by the Addressing Coordinator, with final approval from the City of Great Falls governing agency.